Background pattern

 1. What is Qizerz and what is it used for

-Qizerz is indicated for the treatment of pulmonary arterial hypertension in adults and in children aged 2 years and older.
+Qizerz is indicated for the treatment of pulmonary arterial hypertension in adults and in children from 2 years of age.

-It belongs to a group of medicines called phosphodiesterase type 5 (PDE5) inhibitors that work by helping to relax the blood vessels around your lungs, improving blood flow in the lungs.
-The result of this is an improved ability to engage in physical activity.
+It belongs to a group of medicines called phosphodiesterase type 5 inhibitors (PDE5) that work by helping to relax the blood vessels around your lungs, improving blood flow in the lungs.
+The result is an improved ability to perform physical activity.

-2. What you need to know before starting to take Qizerz
+2. What you need to know before you take Qizerz

 Do not take Qizerz if:

-• you are allergic to the active ingredient or any of the other components of this medication (listed in section 6),
+• you are allergic to the active substance or any of the other ingredients of this medicine (listed in section 6),

-• you are taking any type of nitrates such as amyl nitrite, which are administered to relieve "chest pain".
-Qizerz may increase the effects of these medications.
-If you are taking any type of nitrates or are unsure, consult your doctor,
+• you are taking any form of nitrates, such as amyl nitrite, which are used to relieve chest pain.
+Qizerz can increase the effects of these medicines.
+If you are taking any form of nitrate or are unsure, consult your doctor,

-• you have previously experienced vision loss, a condition described as "eye stroke" (anterior ischemic optic neuropathy, NAION),
+• you have previously experienced loss of vision, a condition described as "eye infarction" (non-arteritic anterior ischemic optic neuropathy, NAION),

 • you have had a heart attack in the last 3 months,